top of page

 • LGBTQIA+: Supporting individuals from the LGBTQIA+ community with their unique challenges and providing a safe space for exploration and growth.

-• Anxiety and depression: Supporting individuals struggling with anxiety and depression by offering coping strategies and promoting emotional well-being.
+• Anxiety & Depression: Supporting individuals struggling with anxiety and depression by offering coping strategies and promoting emotional well-being.

 • Grief: Providing support to individuals experiencing loss and helping them navigate the grieving process.